gage-russell/pandas-lineage/README.md

 * :green_heart: [OpenLineage](https://github.com/OpenLineage/OpenLineage) :green_heart:
 * :green_heart: [Pandas](https://github.com/pandas-dev/pandas) :green_heart:

+## Contributing:
+I have not created any sort of contribution guide yet, but I don't want that to stop anyone!
+If you are interested in contributing, fork this repository and open a PR.
+As this becomes more feature-rich/useful, we will establish a contributors workflow.
+For now, please just use the pre-commit hooks.

 ## Notes:
 * The pandas-lineage directory structure (for now) will mirror the directory structure of pandas for the components that it is extending.